near/docs/docs/tutorials/contracts/nfts/2-minting.md

 - **AccountId**: a string that ensures there are no special or unsupported characters.
 - **TokenId**: simply a string.

-As for the `Token`, `TokenMetadata`, and `NFTMetadata` data types, those are structs that we'll define later in this tutorial.
+As for the `Token`, `TokenMetadata`, and `NFTContractMetadata` data types, those are structs that we'll define later in this tutorial.

 #### Initialization Functions